 Students interested in applying for the clinic should submit the standard application, resume, and transcript online through CAMS.
 To arrange an interview, please use the CAMS system as well.
-LLM and transfer students may also apply for open spots by using CAMS and following the deadlines set online.
 If you have questions regarding the application procedure, please contact Jack Lienke@nyu.edu) at Policy Integrity.